Recipe Overview

 Throw in all the cabbage, sprinkle it with salt and pepper, and stir well.
 It takes a bit of stirring to distribute the oil, garlic, and seasonings.
 Continue to cook the cabbage, giving it a stir now and then, for about fifteen minutes.

+Season it.
 Right before serving, spritz the cabbage with a squeeze of lemon juice.
 Stir it in and taste the cabbage.
 You may want to add a bit more salt and pepper.
 I write my recipes using a minimal amount of salt so that you can season it the way you prefer.
-Salt is easy to add but really difficult to remove once it’s in the dish.

 Sautéed cabbage is a great side dish.
 It’s an easy vegetable to prepare and the mild buttery flavor goes with pretty much anything.
 Try it with breaded pork chops (we love air fryer breaded pork chops, too!), orange glazed salmon, or Swedish meatballs.
 It goes well with grilled or barbecued meat, too.

-Ordinarily, you don’t need to soak cabbage before cooking.
-There are two reasons to soak cabbage.
+Ordinarily, you don’t need to soak cabbage before cooking it; however, there are two reasons you may need to soak cabbage.
 If you cut into the cabbage and notice worms or insects, soak the cut cabbage in salt water for 10 to 20 minutes.
 This will drown unwanted critters.
 Home-grown cabbages often carry more pests because gardeners use fewer pesticides than commercial growers.

-Some cooks soak sliced cabbage to crisp it up before adding it to a coleslaw or salad; soaking isn’t necessary when you are cooking cabbage.
+Some cooks soak sliced cabbage to crisp it up before adding it to a coleslaw or salad but soaking isn’t necessary when you are cooking cabbage.

 - Like fried cabbage?
 Omit oil and butter.
 Brown 3 to 4 strips of bacon cut into one inch pieces.
 Remove bacon from pan when crisp.
 Sauté cabbage in bacon grease.
 If desired, add 1 teaspoon cider vinegar or sugar to taste.
 Garnish with crisp bacon bits.